Equilibria in Network Constrained Markets with System Operator: A case study

 \section{A case study}

 { In this section, we study the prediction accuracy of the proposed model starting from real data from the Italian electricity market \cite{gme2003testo}.
-The Italian electricity market, liberalized in 1999, is divided in a spot market (Mercato elettrico a pronti) and a futures market (Mercato elettrico a termine).
-The Italian electricity spot market is again articulated in a series of branches: the day ahead market (Mercato del giorno prima - MGP), several intraday markets (Mercato infragiornaliero - MI), the ancillary services market (Mercato del servizio di dispacciamento - MSD) and the balancing market (Mercato di Bilanciamento - MB).
-In this case study, we focus on the day-ahead electricity market, where the majority of electricity is traded.
-Firms take part into hourly auctions by bidding offers in which they state both the amount they are willing to buy/supply and the corresponding marginal price.
-The offers are accepted after the market session closes, based on economic merit and taking into consideration the transit limits between zones.
-The offers for sale are remunerated at the zonal price, that is, the market-clearing price of the zone they belong to, while the purchase bids are cleared at the National Unique Price (PUN).
+The Italian electricity market, liberalized in 1999, is divided in a spot market ({\it Mercato elettrico a pronti}) and a futures market ({\it Mercato elettrico a termine}).
+The former is further articulated in a series of branches: the day ahead market ({\it Mercato del giorno prima} --- MGP), several intraday markets ({\it Mercato infragiornaliero} --- MI), the ancillary services market ({\it Mercato del servizio di dispacciamento} --- MSD) and the balancing market ({\it Mercato di Bilanciamento} --- MB).
+We focus on the day-ahead electricity market, where the majority of electricity is traded.
+Firms take part into hourly auctions by bidding offers in which they state both the amount they are willing to buy/supply and the corresponding marginal price. \tcb{ The Italian power system is indeed divided into portions of transmission grids ("zones") with physical limits to transmission of electricity to/from the corresponding neighbouring zones.
+These transmission limits are determined through a computational model that is based on the balance between electricity generation and consumption.} \tcb{When the market session closes, the GME (energy market manager) computes the aggregate demand and supply and accepts the bids based on economic merit and accounting for the transit limits between zones. } The offers for sale are remunerated at the zonal price, that is, the market-clearing price of the zone they belong to, while the purchase bids are cleared at the National Unique Price ({\it Prezzo Unico Nazionale} --- PUN).